jayaregalinada/wall-app-php/README.md

-# wall-app-php
+# Wall Application

-Wall App using PHP
+A Wall application using PHP, from Basic, advance, framework etc

+## Requirements

+- PHP >=v7.4